One thing you probably don’t expect to find in the grounds of a Baroque palace are some Roman ruins. Unless that palace is Vienna’s Schönbrunn…

 (© Schloß Schönbrunn Kultur- und Betriebsges.m.b.H., Photo: Alexander Eugen Koller)

-What a fabulous find, not to say coincidence, that such a marvellous ruin should remain preserved in the very grounds of the Habsburg summer residence!
+What a fabulous find, not to say coincidence, that such a marvellous ancient ruin should remain preserved in the very grounds of the Habsburg summer residence!
 It’s almost too good to be true.

-Well, take a closer look and you’ll see that the materials that make up the broken statues, frescoes and arches are a little newer than they ought to be.
+Well, take a closer look and you’ll see that the materials that make up the broken statues, frescoes and arches seem a little newer than they ought to be.
 The whole collection is fake, albeit a rather convincing one.

 Not that the original architect was trying to kid anyone.